8 Essential Oils For Dogs

 2. Cats have delicate and extremely thin skin – maybe that’s why they have the tendency to get mad – joking aside, their thin skin allows for quicker absorption, and this does not pair well with highly concentrated essential oils i.e. most of them.

-However, when working with essential oils, you are working with highly concentrated substances and side effects can occur if improperly diluted.
-This isn’t to scare you but more to let you know that even using natural treatments bad things can happen.
+However, when working with essential oils, you are dealing with highly concentrated substances, and side effects can occur if they are not properly diluted.
+This isn’t to scare you, but more to let you know that even using natural treatments, bad things can happen.

 Essential Oils for Dogs